AGES-UARK/2dfft_utils/README.rst

 .. note::

-	This guide was written for use with simulation data where galaxy images are already face-on, and includes no scripts for de-projecting.
+	This guide was written for use with simulation data where galaxy images are already face-on, and currently includes no scripts for de-projecting.

-	Pitch angle data from observational FITS that have been deprojected should work fine.
+	Observational data in FITS images that have been deprojected will work as intended.